JWalshe86/Nags-With-Notions/README.md

 - [ipad Air Test](assets/images/readme-images/responsive-tests/ipad-air-test.png)
 - [Galaxy Fold Test](assets/images/readme-images/responsive-tests/Galaxy-fold-test.png)

 Upon the Galaxy Fold test which is only 280 px wide teh images were set to max-width 300px and not fitting into the viewport.
+One then edited the images at @media query size 280 px address this.

 --------------